RodrigoHamuy/react-three-map/README.md

 ⚠️ **Alpha Warning: This library is currently in its alpha phase.
 While functional, it's still under active development and may have bugs.
 Please use with caution in production and feel free to report any issues you encounter.
 Thank you for your understanding!**

-React Three Map seamlessly integrates three.js with Mapbox, allowing you to bring the power of 3D rendering to your maps.
+React Three Map seamlessly integrates three.js with MapLibre and Mapbox using React, allowing you to bring the power of 3D rendering to your maps in a declarative manner.

 This package offers a Three layer that allows you to use `@react-three/fiber` within `react-map-gl` and is compatible with both Mapbox and Maplibre.

 ## Installation